 How much snow will there be?

 Skis and snowboards won’t do you much good on dirt and stone.
 You also aren’t going to get far if the resorts are closed when you arrive.
 No, that wouldn’t do at all.
 You want piles of powder on meticulously-groomed terrain, and that starts with date selection.

 While meteorologists don’t always get it right, they are pretty good at making accurate long-range predictions for the upcoming season while we are still months out.
 A plethora of powder prognosticators promote proprietary predictive models for probable precipitation levels-The Farmer’s Almanac being the among the most famous and storied of the bunch, though there are others.
 Consulting any of these forward-thinking estimates will give you a reasonable idea of the sort of winter you should expect.

 The resort is gorgeous at night

 Next, you need to consult the projected opening and closing days for the resorts you might want to visit.
 Similar to the long-range forecasters just mentioned, resorts must make educated guesses about the viable window for profitable operation.
-For the 2018/2019 season, Park City Mountain will be opening (theoretically) on November 21 and closing the following April 7.
+For the 2021/2022 season, Park City Mountain will be opening on November 28 and closing the following April 17.
 Obviously, if you want to ski Park City Mountain, you will want to schedule your visit between those dates.

 That is a pretty big window, and there are tons of ways to enjoy the resort within such a broad spectrum.
 Early skiing, spring skiing, holiday events, celebrity spotting during Sundance, night skiing.
 Everything changes depending on when you show up.
 You could have a whole different vacation every week if you wanted!